 |Are easy to find and buy||Ultimately not the most effective solution|

 Wi-Fi extenders come with a variety of different price tags attached.
 The cheapest ones tend to be around $50-$60, and the most expensive can be had for up to $300 or thereabouts.
-On the dearest end of the scale is the Netgear Nighthawk.
-It retails for a smidgen under $300, and it promises to deliver a lot.
-With this high-end extender, you can:
+You can expect a better experience with a more expensive WiFi extender, but you might be satisfied with a cheap one.

 The differences between an expensive and budget-oriented extender are noted – most pronounced in the transfer speeds – but you might find the cheaper one is ‘good enough’ for your needs.
 If you find your connection is generally OK most of the time, providing a small boost with a device costing less than $70 may be the best solution.
 However, Wi-Fi extenders usually work best when you get little consistent signal.
 In this case, it may be a wise investment to opt for a more high-end variant.
 Extenders are an easy solution but are not obviously fit for everyone – in any case, it can be useful to consider powerline adaptors too.